Yuozarseiph/tools-manager/README.md

 Below is an English-only section you can drop into your README to document the new structure and how to add a tool from scratch.

 ***
+## License

+ToolsManager is proprietary software.
+Personal, non-commercial use only.
+Copying, commercial use, redistribution, and reuse of the code or UI design are strictly prohibited.
+See the [LICENSE](./LICENSE) file for full terms.

 ## 🧱 Architecture Overview